GeniusLearner/machine_learning/README.md

 ## Pytorch

-In this lab, you will use pre-trained models to classify between the negative and positive samples; you will be provided with the dataset object.
-The particular pre-trained model will be resnet18; you will have three questions:
+In this lab, we will use pre-trained models to classify between the negative and positive samples; we will be provided with the dataset object.
+The particular pre-trained model will be resnet18; we will have three questions:

     change the output layer
     train the model